cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 14. Navigate back to your GitHub Organization Folder project on your CloudBees Team Master and voila - you have a new [Pipeline Multibranch project](https://jenkins.io/doc/book/pipeline/multibranch/) mapped to the the **helloworld-nodejs** repository thanks to the the GitHub Organization webhook that was created when we first save the GitHub Organization Folder project.
 Notice how the **helloworld-nodej** Multibranch Pipeline project's description came from the GitHub repository description. <p><img src="img/intro/custom_marker_multibranch.png" width=500/>

 > **NOTE:** The ***custom-marker-files*** repository does not get added to your **Github Organization** project since in doesn't and will never contain a matching marker file: `.nodejs-app`.

+> **NOTE:** For the purposes of this workshop everyone is creating and updating their own fork of the **custom-marker-pipelines** repository and `nodejs-app/Jenkinsfile.template` Pipeline script.
+However, if you were all part of the same organization and each had one or more Node.js apps - then you would all get instant CD as soon as you added the `.nodjs-app` file to your repository.

 ## Basic Declarative Syntax Structure